 The mansion was built and originally owned by the Toof family.
 Stephen C. Toof was known as the owner and founder of S.C.
 Toof & Co.
 This was the oldest commercial printing firm in the town of Memphis.
 Stephen originally worked as a pressroom foreman for the Memphis Daily Appeal newspaper.
-He would start construction on the home in 1939 and the Toof family would be living there for many years.
-It was nicknamed Graceland after Stephen’s daughter, Grace.
+Construction started on the home in 1939 and the Toof family lived here for many years.

-After his musical career took off, Elvis Presley purchased the Graceland Mansion for $102,500 in 1957 when he was 22-years old.
-Elvis was very popular considering he made multiple appearances on late night talk shows and made some great memorable hits in his music.
-Fans would even gather around his mansion in order to meet the artist himself much to the annoyance of his neighbors.
-Elvis would pay for expansion upon expansion of the mansion and it would soon be surrounded by other properties.
-There was many luxuries added like a swimming pool for Elvis’s father’s bedroom and a jukebox containing all of Elvis’s favorite tracks.
+Elvis Presley purchased the Graceland Mansion for $102,500 in 1957 when he was 22-years old.
+Before long, fans gathered around the mansion in hopes of meeting Elvis, much to the annoyance of his neighbors.
+Elvis paid for many expansions of the original property and it was soon surrounded by other structures and amenities like a swimming pool for Elvis’s father’s bedroom and a jukebox containing all of Elvis’s favorite tracks.

 Since the tourist attraction opened in 1982, it has hosted more than twenty million visitors from every state as well as almost every country in the world.
-This has increased the tourism in Memphis to over 700,000 visitors annually.
-Graceland is the second most viewed house in the United States.
-Graceland encompasses the life of Elvis Presley and allows his legacy to live on through the exhibits of his life and what it consisted of.
+Around 700,000 visitors tour the home annually, making Graceland the second most-viewed house in the United States.

 1. (n.d.).
 Retrieved from https://www.graceland.com/history-of-graceland